Prof Hazel Screen

 We all enjoyed the tendon Christmas outing again this year.
 Lots of tendon talk, followed by a lovely dinner and plenty of Christmas music!

 Marta Godinho has successfully completed her PhD viva today on a thesis entitled, "Investigating the role of elastin in tendon mechanics."
-She was supervised by Hazel Screen and Steve Greenwald with significant input from Chavaunne Thorpe, and was recipient of the Bonfield Scholarship though the Institute of Bioengineering.
-Marta has … [more]
+She was supervised by Hazel Screen and Steve Greenwald with significant input from Chavaunne Thorpe, and was recipient of the Bonfield Scholarship though the Institute of Bioengineering. … [more]

 we are excited to see an article in leading equine health magazine "The Horse" talking about our latest research findings and how we are working to understand and manage equine tendinopathy: https://thehorse.com/159937/tendon-problems-in-old-horses-what-goes-wrong/ [more]